Pierre Gaspard Chaumette: Biography

-Early activities
+Early life and career

 Chaumette was born in Nevers, France, on 24 May 1763 into a family of shoemakers who wanted him to enter the Church.
 However, he did not have a vocation and instead sought his fortune as a cabin boy.
 After only reaching the rank of helmsman, he returned to Nevers to study his main interests, botany and science.
 He also studied surgery and made a long voyage in the company of an English doctor, serving as his secretary.
-He then became surgeon to the Brothers of Charity at Moulins.
+He then became surgeon at the Frères de la charité in Moulins.
 Chaumette studied medicine at the University of Paris in 1790, but gave up his career in medicine at the start of the Revolution.
 Chaumette began his political career as member of the Jacobin Club editing the progressive Revolutions de Paris journal from 1790.
 His oratory skills proved him a valuable spokesperson of the Cordelier Club, and more importantly, the sans-culotte movement in the Paris sections.

+Presidency of the Commune

-In August 1792, Chaumette became the Chief Procurator of the Commune of Paris; as member of the Paris Commune during the insurrection of 10 August 1792, he was delegated to visit the prisons, with full power to arrest suspects.
+In August 1792, Chaumette became the Chief Procurator of the Commune of Paris.
+As member of the Commune during the insurrection of 10 August 1792, he was delegated to visit the prisons, with full power to arrest suspects.
 On 31 October 1792, he was elected President of the Commune and was re-elected in the Municipal on 2 December of that same year.

-Presidency of the Commune

 His conduct, oratorical talent, and the fact that his private life was considered beyond reproach, all made him influential, and he was elected president of the Commune, defending the municipality at the bar of the National Convention on 31 October 1792.
 Re-elected in the municipal elections of 2 December 1792, he was soon given the functions of procureur of the Commune, and contributed with success to the enrollments of volunteers in the army by his appeals to the population of Paris.
 Chaumette held strong anti-monarchy views.
 He led a deputation from the Commune and argued before the National Convention that failing to punish Louis XVI for his crimes was causing high prices and the fall of the assignat.
 Further, Chaumette held a strong opinion about the fate of Louis XVI after his fall.
 He was greatly outspoken in his demand for the king's blood.
 Chaumette's thesis was that as long as Louis XVI went unpunished prices would remain high, and shortages and the profiteering that created them, which he assumed to be the work of the royalists, would go unchecked.

-Chaumette was also a leading and vocal opponent of the Girondists.
-He was one of the instigators of the attacks of 31 May and of 2 June 1793 on the Girondists.
+Chaumette was also a leading and vocal opponent of the Girondins.
+He was one of the instigators of their downfall in mid-1793.
 Chaumette and Jacques Hébert acted as prosecutors on behalf of the Tribunal which tried the Girondists in October 1793.